mscgenjs/mscgenjs-inpage/README.md

 - If you want to write MscGen: it's a doddle in the [on line interpreter](https://sverweij.github.io/mscgen_js) or the [atom package](https://atom.io/packages/mscgen-preview).
-- This (npm) package will replace the provisional [bower package](https://github.com/mscgenjs/mscgen_js-inpage-package) released in 2015.
+- This (npm) package has completely replace the provisional [bower package](https://github.com/mscgenjs/mscgen_js-inpage-package) released in 2015.